 In 2020-21, support for select doctoral students who wish to attend conferences or training centered on teaching practices in higher education is being sponsored by the GSAS Office of the Dean and funded by the Office of the Provost.

 Current Columbia doctoral students are invited to apply for funds to help defray travel and other expenses associated with attending a conference or training focused on teaching practices in higher education.
-Approved applicants will receive up to $750 for attending or $1000 for presenting at a conference or training that helps them develop as instructors or explore discipline-based educational research (DBER).
-This support is available for conferences attended through May 31, 2020.
+Approved applicants will receive up to $750 for attending a conference or training that helps them develop as instructors or explore discipline-based educational research (DBER).
+This support is available for conferences attended through May 31, 2021.
 CTL is vetting and approving applications on a rolling basis.

 About Teaching Conference Support

 Background and goals

 In 2020-21, support for select doctoral students who wish to attend conferences or training centered on teaching practices in higher education is being sponsored by the GSAS Office of the Dean and funded by the Office of the Provost.
 The goals of this initiative are to:

 - Raise awareness of teaching development opportunities among Columbia doctoral students